 - In Death Of The Family, Catwoman finds herself trying to move giant chess pieces containing people around.
 She fails to notice a person's head sticking out of a pawn.

-- Taken Up to Eleven by Steve Dallas' mother in Bloom County, who thought Steve's father (her first husband) had been dead for twenty years, and married and divorced six other men during that time.
+- Taken Up to Eleven by Steve Dallas' mother, who thought Steve's father (her first husband) had been dead for twenty years, and married and divorced six other men during that time.
 After aliens made Steve a kind, sensitive person using the "Gephardtization" process, he told her that not only was his father alive, he was where he had always been, reading the sports section of the paper in the den at their house (next to the ceramic poinsettias).
 His mom said she had honestly just never noticed him there.

 - In one The Boondocks series of comic strips, Granddad wanted to see a movie that was, in his words, "manly", so he and Tom went to see Brokeback Mountain, thinking that it would fit the bill simply because the newspaper said it was "about cowboys".
 (Both Riley and Huey knew more about the plot than that, and Granddad had no idea why the two were laughing at him.)
 In fact, despite the fact that there were several gay couples at the movie, Granddad didn't get the point until he was about halfway through seeing it.
 (And even then, Tom had to explain it to him; Granddad often had a hard time grasping concepts in modern media.)

 - Averted in the The Walking Dead fanfic Better Angels when Shane immediately spots the herd of Walkers bearing down on Hershel's farm, whereas Rick didn't notice them in canon.
 This alludes to Shane's survival instincts being much stronger than Rick's.

 - On two occasions in Metal Gear Solid: Fight of Metal Gears, Jake Snake fails to notice enemies until Otacon calls him and tells him that they're behind him.